juxor/afaq/markdown/secJ2.md

 Agrarian Reform law."_ [Abel Paz, **Durruti in the Spanish Revolution**, p.
 391]

 The second strategy of building alternatives flows naturally from the first.
-Any form of campaign requires organisation and by organising in an anarchist manner we build organisations that _"bear in them the living seed of the new society which is replace the old world."_ [Bakunin, **Op.
+Any form of campaign requires organisation and by organising in an anarchist manner we build organisations that _"bear in them the living seeds of the new society which is to replace the old world."_ [Bakunin, **Op.
 Cit.**, p.
 255] In organising strikes in the workplace and community we can create a network of activists and union members who can encourage a spirit of revolt against authority.
 By creating assemblies where we live and work we can create an effective countering power to the state and capital.
 Such a union, as the anarchists in Spain and Italy proved, can be the focal point for recreating